front-commerce/developers.front-commerce.com/source/docs/magento2/add-new-attribute.md

 };
 ```

-### Index our changes
+### Declare the module

-If we want our code to be taken into account when the module is loaded, we must index it.
+If we want our code to be taken into account when the module is loaded, we must reference it.

 In the file named `index.js`, type in the following code.
-It indexes the schema and the resolver from earlier.
+It references the schema and the resolver from earlier.

 ```js
 // mymodule/server/modules/acme/index.js